 Building upon the undergraduate groundwork, the Honours program enhances these skills and exposes students to new challenges.

-Undergraduate Geography, Environment and Population courses build a groundwork of a great deal of useful and relevant material, teaching many research techniques.
-Building upon this foundation, the Honours program enhances these skills and exposes students to new challenges.
+Environmentand Population courses build a solid foundation of useful and relevant material, exposing students to a range of research topics.
+Building upon this, the Honours program enhances these skills and exposes students to the challenges of conducting their own research project.

-In the Honours year, one begins to progress from the general competence demonstrated by the foundation degree, towards a measure of professional competence in a particular field.
-Students will become familiar with the philosophy and methodology of the subject area and its place among related subject areas; and most importantly, will have the challenge of producing a substantial dissertation addressing a real research problem.
+In the Honours year, students begin to progress from the general competence demonstrated by the foundation degree, towards a measure of professional competence in a particular field of their interest.
+Students will become familiar with the philosophy and methodology of the subject area and its place among related subject areas; and will allow students to do in-depth research on a topic of their choice in the form of a dissertation.

 An Honours degree is a necessary qualification for anyone wishing to undertake postgraduate studies by research.

-When you are ready, complete an application form online.
+When you are ready, complete Honours Expression of Interest Form online.

 - Guide for Writing Dissertations